The 2007-08 Subprime Mortgage Meltdown, Personally

 As UBS’ subprime-bond-backed CDO (collateralized debt obligations) analyst, I was the beneficiary of Tom’s analysis.
 It was logical that I use Tom’s subprime bond predictions in my CDO analysis as the relationship between the two is mathematical.
 When the subprime bonds that the CDO owns default, the CDO can’t pay its own obligations.
 Because Tom was right and early about subprime bonds, I was right and early about CDOs.
 I owe my success in analyzing CDOs to Tom.

-UBS eventually took a $45 billion loss from subprime mortgage-related securities.
+UBS eventually took a $45 billion loss from subprime-mortgage-related securities.
 An outside law firm, hired in 2008 to analyze what went wrong, opined “there appears not to have been sufficient discussion of, or actions upon, concerns surrounding subprime … even though UBS’s research team issued research reports on this area.”

 The Time I Upset People Over Ambac’s CDO Losses